Q. I'm confused by all the choices. Which service should I apply for?

 It's important to understand that you must contract for both a Carrier Service and an ISP service whether they are provided by one company or two.

 Because we represent both carriers and ISPs, we are able to arrange the whole package for you.
-This also means that when we state prices, you will see the price for the whole combined package, not just one part of the package as is common in most advertisments.
+This also means that when we state prices, you will see the price for the whole combined package, not just one part of the package as is common in many advertisments.

 We are paid by the companies for referring customers so there is no extra charge to you.
 The cost is the same whether you apply through us or directly to the companies.

-Because we represent all the top connection and service providers, we're able to let you know which is the best deal at your location.
+We let you know which is the best deal at your location.
 If you apply directly to one of the connection services or an ISP, the advice you receive will be based on what's best for them.

 One of the ways we help you decide is by giving you a detailed report that let's you know how much it will really cost.
 On other sites or advertisements you may see, the costs are very difficult to understand.
 They are difficult to understand because, in most cases, two companies, each with its own costs, combine to provide the connection and: